 Federal Programs include HOME, which is designed to assist very low-income borrowers and to provide capacity building funds for nonprofit housing organizations.
-The funds provided to these nonprofits will only be repaid if the nonprofit fails to provide the services required as a condition of receiving HOME funds.
+The funds provided to the nonprofits will only be repaid if the nonprofit fails to provide the services required as a condition of receiving HOME funds.
 Federal Programs also includes TCAP and TCEP, which were designed to assist in the development of Low-Income Housing Tax Credit Program properties.
 These funds will only be repaid if the recipient fails to comply with certain covenants of their agreement.
-Therefore, these HOME, TCAP and TCEP projects are recorded as restricted mortgage loans with a corresponding 100% loss allowance in the Statements of Net Assets.
+Therefore, HOME, TCAP and TCEP projects are recorded as restricted mortgage loans and the TCAP, TCEP and nonprofit HOME projects have a corresponding 100% loss allowance in the Statements of Net Assets.